filamentphp/filament/packages/panels/docs/10-tenancy.md

 }
 ```

+This may be desirable in simple multitenant setups where a user can only belong to one tenant and therefore there is no need for a menu to switch tenants.

 ## Setting up avatars

 Out of the box, Filament uses [ui-avatars.com](https://ui-avatars.com) to generate avatars based on a user's name.
 However, if you user model has an `avatar_url` attribute, that will be used instead.
 To customize how Filament gets a user's avatar URL, you can implement the `HasAvatar` contract: